emranxec/MyLearning/README.md

 - Decomposition
 > [design-patterns-for-microservices](https://dzone.com/articles/design-patterns-for-microservices)
 ----
-##  SQL queries with Functions & stored procedures
+## Q. SQL queries with Functions & stored procedures
 > #### Stored Procedures
 > Stored Procedures are pre-compiled objects which are compiled for the first time and its compiled format is saved, which executes (compiled code) whenever it is called.
 For more about a stored procedure, please refer to the article Different types of Stored Procedure.
 #### Functions